Frequently Asked Questions

 1. Do you accept insurance?

-Vital Strength Physical Therapy operates as an out-of-network provider, meaning we do not contract directly with insurance companies or bill them on your behalf.
+Vital Strength Physical Therapy operates as an out-of-network provider, meaning we do not contract directly with insurance companies or submit claims on your behalf.

 This model allows us to offer: